A Guide to Selecting Bowls

 If you’re trying to choose the right bowls, a few simple steps can help:

-- Find the right weight – choose something you can deliver to the longest distances on a heavy green.
+2. Find the right weight – choose a weight you can deliver to the longest distances on a heavy green.

-- When in doubt, go a little lighter and smaller.
+4. When in doubt, go a little lighter and/or smaller.

-- Try before you buy – using your club’s bowls can save you from an expensive mistake.
+5. Try before you buy – use your club’s bowls or try someone else’s before you buy.

 Choosing bowls doesn’t have to be complicated.
 With a bit of understanding—and a bit of trial and error—you can find a set that suits you.